blueOkiris/FightKeySmol/README.md

 Now yes, you're paying for quality with the others.
 This doesn't come with an enclosure, and it's DIY; it's minimal, but for some people, that's worth not dropping >= $100.
 It's an option.
 That's all

-So, this project is a tiny, diy, inexpensive keyboard-based hitbox.
+So, this project is a tiny, inexpensive, DIY, keyboard-based fighting-game controller.

 ![Image of Physical Fight Key](/pics/fk-smol.jpg)